confluentinc/cp-docker-images/docs/configuration.rst

 Required Settings
 """""""""""""""""
-The following settings must be passed to run the Kafka Connect Docker image:
+The following settings must be passed to run the Kafka MQTT Docker image:

 ``KAFKA_MQTT_BOOTSTRAP_SERVERS``